everybodystudyclub/esc-cms/src/index.md

 ## A little more

 Self-studying is really hard.
-There's an entire sea of material out there, but it's well-known that e.g. MOOCs have a [poor completion rate](https://www.forbes.com/sites/dereknewton/2020/06/21/the-depressing-and-disheartening-news-about-moocs/?sh=3c7981cb76ed).
+There's a sea of educational resources out there, but it's well-known that e.g. MOOCs have a [poor completion rate](https://www.forbes.com/sites/dereknewton/2020/06/21/the-depressing-and-disheartening-news-about-moocs/?sh=3c7981cb76ed).
 It's hard to find the time and it's hard to stay motivated.

 As a quarantine pastime, I started studying Korean again.
-It's been going shockingly well, and I think it's because I've stumbled upon some really great techniques from this community around self-studying.
+It's been going surprisingly well, and I think it's because I've stumbled upon some really great self-studying techniques from this community.

 Language learning best practices have changed a bit, at least since I last studied seriously.
-The idea that one has to be physically "immersed" in a country to become fluent in the language is now understood to be false, and instead there is an emphasis on **slow and steady** learning.
-Just put in the time.
-Quantity over quality.
-A marathon, not a sprint.
+The idea that one must be physically "immersed" in a country to become fluent in the language is now a bit out of date, and instead there is an emphasis on **slow and steady** learning.

 There is also an emphasis on **small community** within the larger community.
 Language partners, community tutors, classes of 5-10 people are all strongly encouraged.
 (You never see 100-person lecture sizes for a Spanish class.)